 Attending PIPELINE Conference 2016

 In the end, I was not selected to speak at PIPELINE Conference 2016.
-In fact, I have never been selected for PIPELINE Conference for the time it still existed.
+In fact, I have never been selected for PIPELINE Conference.
 I tried three times.
 Each time the proposal narrowly missed out.
-That is not bad at all, though it feels a bit disappointing.
+That is not bad at all, though not being able to speak at PIPELINE Conference when Continuous Delivery is your business focus feels a bit disappointing.

 PIPELINE Conference is the best thing that happened to me.
 I got enrolled in this remarkable Continuous Delivery community.
 I have met lovely, wonderful and knowledgeable people.